monsoonmaelstrom/book2/book2.md

 ----

-It’s late afternoon when I go back inside.
-I need to talk to Liam before I talk to anyone else, and he’ll be thrilled I’m not on the roof.
+It’s late afternoon when I finally go back inside, and the sun slants through the windows in a yellow so deep it borders on amber.
+I want to talk to Liam before I talk to anyone else, and he’ll be thrilled I’m not on the roof.
 I check the room we’ve been sharing—the room I refuse to refer to as mine—first, but he’s not there.
 I check the room Davy and Alex have been occupying next, but it’s empty as well.

 I finally give in and do what I should have done days ago and feed magic back into the tracking spell I had abandoned.
-It falls back into place with an ease that makes me question whether or not I really want to do this.
-In for a penny, though.
+It falls back into place with an ease that makes me question whether or not I really *want* to do this.
+In for a penny though, and right now I’m in for a whole lot more than that.

 I feel everyone outside somewhere, off to the southwest and I go looking.
-I’m not about to stay in this house alone for a second.
+I’m not about to stay in this house alone for even a second.

-I find them all about a mile away down a small trail that threads through the woods.
+I have to walk about a mile through the woods to get to them.
+It’s winter in Leisch, but we’re so close to the ocean that winters here are mild enough the forest is still tinged in green, just nowhere near the riot of growth it will be in the summer.
+Based on where it feels like they are, I wend my way down a small trail that’s barely bigger than a game trail.
 I don’t remember this being here last time I was in Leisch.
 But that was years ago.

-Unfortunately, when I walk into the clearing I realize they really are *all* in the woods.
+The trail abruptly opens into a small clearing.
+Unfortunately, when it does, I realize they really are *all* in the woods.
 My mother included.

 “Good.
-You’ve decided to join us, daughter,” she remarks haughtily.
+You’ve decided to join us, daughter,” she remarks with more than a hint of ice in her tone.

-I manage to refrain from correcting her as I take a up a position between Liam and Alex.
+I manage to refrain from correcting her as I take up a position between Liam and Alex.

 “I think Hazel has mentioned she prefers to be called by her name, Alexandria,” Peter tells her.

-I find myself an odd mixture of surprised, confused, and grateful—surprised that anyone else bothered to say something, confused that it was Peter, and grateful that it was someone other than me since she clearly doesn’t listen to or care what I have to say.
+I find myself an odd mixture of surprised, confused, and grateful—surprised that anyone else bothered to say something, confused that it was Peter, and grateful that it was someone other than me, since she clearly doesn’t listen to or care what I have to say.

-She says nothing, and only levels a cold, appraising look at him instead.
+She says nothing in response, and only levels a cold, appraising look at Peter.

 I watch her left hand, and notice Giorgi is right.
 She is ever so slightly rubbing the nail of her thumb across the tip of her middle finger.
 Interesting.